Soba101/fictional-waste-doodoo/README.md

 ## License

-This software is provided under [LICENSE TERMS].
+This software is provided under MIT License.

-## Support

-For support, contact the development team at [CONTACT INFORMATION].